greenape/risky-business-of-asking-for-help/notes/README.md

 	-	Utility of company
 	-	Disutility of admitting need
 		-	Being a burden
+		-	Who you are admitting it *to*
+	-	Cost of care
+	-	Once again, there's a strong temporal dynamic here.
+Pay now, win later.
 3. What do the beliefs correspond to?
 	-	Belief that help will actually be delivered
 	-	Belief that help is actually needed/not needed
 		-	Is self-stigma overriding need
+	-	Belief about what the payoffs will actually be...
+Impossible outcomes (being stigmatised)
+		-	Raises the question: does stigma need to actually happen for belief in it to persist?

+## Themes

+	-	Resignation
+		-	Age attribution
+		-	Lack of belief in outcomes
+	-	Low expectations
+	-	Declining offered help
+	-	Lack of information

+## Initial experiments

+Going on the CLC unmet need briefing paper..
+Two 'types' need, severe need (2+ ADLs).
+ELSA data says ~ twice as likely to get help if severe.
+GHS says it depends on what they need help *with*.
+BHPS is a bit hazy.

+What is clear - would be looking for crisp differentiation between mid and high types.

+If we assume social worker/gp assessment..
+We'd be talking about (state) formal care.